topmenu

 A test flight in the Super Viking is essential to fully understand and appreciate its flight characteristics and performance capabilities.

 THE BELLANCA SUPER VIKING provides for a unique and enjoyable ownership experience, inexpensive to maintain, and the performance figures are in most cases consistent with or exceed those of most modern day high performance single engine aircraft.
-The Bellanca is generally more suited for those who demand more than performance, luxury, utility, safety, and comfort.
-Most purchasers possess an appetite for a certain uniqueness and have a great appreciation for unparalleled craftsmanship.
+The Bellanca is generally more suited for those who value performance, luxury, utility, safety, and comfort.
+Most purchasers possess an appetite for a certain uniqueness and have a great appreciation for their craftsmanship.
 A limited production schedule has always enabled a high level quality control standard built into each aircraft.
 If you appreciate the finer things in life as well as one of the finest values in aviation, you may want to consider a Bellanca Super Viking if you find yourself in the market for a high-performance single engine airplane.
 It has been said of the Bellanca Super Viking for almost fifty years now "Nothing in its class has its class."

-Copyright © 2006 Pinckney Aircraft
+Copyright 2006-2024 Pinckney Aircraft

 All rights reserved